DoktorShift/naughtify/README.md

+> We got informed about Problems within Ubuntu 24.04 LTS and Python 3.12

+> We recommend ubuntu 22.04 LTS and PYthon 3.9 - 3.11

 # 🤖 **Naughtify** 🤖<!-- omit from toc -->

 LNbits Balance Monitor (aka.
 Naughtify) is your assistant for managing and monitoring your LNBits wallet.
 It connects to your LNbits instance and provides nearly real-time updates directly through Telegram.
 Additionally, the bot includes a dedicated view only transaction Overwatch as well as a LiveTicker Page specifically designed for static payment links.